nswdpc/silverstripe-recaptcha-v3/README.md

 ## Token retrieval

 The behaviour triggering a token retrieval from the reCAPTCHAv3 API is a focus() event on the form.
 This avoids submit event race conditions with e.g frontend form validators.

+> Safari does not support focus event on form elements such as radios and checks.
+A change() event handler is used to support this.

 When the first field in a form is focused, a token will be retrieved.
-If another field is focused in the form after 30 seconds, the token will be refreshed.
+If another field is focused in the form after the configured refresh time, the token will be refreshed.

-The latest token will be submitted with the form and validated, if it has expired, the visitor will be prompted to check and resubmit the form.
+The latest token will be submitted with the form and validated, if it has expired (tokens have a 2 minute lifetime), the visitor will be prompted to check and resubmit the form with a fresh token.

+Token values are verified and give a score by the reCAPTCHAv3 API.
+Scores that meet the minimum threshold requirements will pass validation.

 ## License